olivedisaster/final-project/README.md

   -RandomForestClassifier
     - 55% Accuracy

 The RandomForestClassifier achieved the highest level of accuracy at 55%.
+Thus, we used this model in order to determine how much money we would win after running the models twice.